PMI Removal Appraisal: How It Works

 Steps to remove PMI using an appraisal

-- Contact your lender and ask about their PMI cancellation process and requirements
+- Contact your lender and ask about their PMI cancellation process and appraisal requirements

-- Confirm they accept borrower-ordered appraisals and what format is required
+- Confirm they accept borrower-ordered appraisals and the format required

 - Order a certified appraisal from Hudson Valuation Group

-- Submit the appraisal report to your lender along with any required forms
+- Submit the appraisal report to your lender with any required forms

 - If the value supports an LTV at or below 80%, your lender cancels PMI